-The 14 Best Places to Find Fried Seafood Around Boston
+The Best Places to Get Fried Seafood Around Boston

-It's the height of a New England summer.
+It's summer in New England.
 Clam strips and fried lobster are calling your name.
 Answer.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.